mjiang97/HangMan/README.md

 using `./server` and `./client`
 - press ctrl-c to exit the server or client

+## Known Bugs
+- During some turns the hangman and/or the word progress will not show up
+- During some turns there will be extra characters or underscores after the word progress
+- We tried to implement ncurses but did not get it to work

+## Features that could be implemented in the future
+- Getting the game to work for multiple players
+- Setting up a leaderboard

 ## Timeline:
 - 1/13-1/15:
 	- Work on HangMan for single player